irondude14/phase-2-react-project/README.md

 This app the following list of components:

-### Nav
+### NavBar

-The Nav component has the following functionality/features:
+The NavBar component has the following functionality/features:

-1. NightMode Toggle;
-2. Name and Logo of the App;
+1. Name of the Website/App;
-3. Basic navigation buttons:
+2. Basic navigation buttons:
-   3.1.
+   2.1.
 Home;
-   3.2.
+   2.2.
 Movie List;
-   3.3.
+   2.3.
 Add a Movie;
-   3.4.
-About.

 ### MovieList